saylesss88/mdbook-kanagawa-theme/README.md

 The theme dropdown still works but the themes have a slightly different look.

-The landing page replaces `index.md` with a side‑by‑side layout (or not for small screens):
+The landing page replaces `index.md` with a side‑by‑side layout for big screens, and top-over-bottom for small screens:

 - **Latest Posts**
 - **Recent Notes**